swmcc/blog/README.md

+# NO LONGER IN USE

+The blog now resides inside the [swmcc.github.io](https://github.com/swmcc/swmcc.github.io) repo.

 # swmcc.github.com

 Produced using [jekyll-bootstrap](https://github.com/plusjade/jekyll-bootstrap).
 The quickest way to start and publish your Jekyll powered blog.
 100% compatible with [GitHub pages](http://pages.github.com).